Shyscarecrow/ArcadeGame/frontend-nanodegree-arcade-game-master/README.md

 In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.
-The player can move left, right, up and down.
+The player can move left, right, up and down using keybord.
 The enemies move in varying speeds on the paved block portion of the scene.
 Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
 Once the player reaches the water the game is won.